Llandeilo: Medieval period

-In the centuries that followed the Norman conquest of England, the Bishop of Llandaff and Bishop of St David's both claimed Llandeilo for their respective diocese.
+In the centuries that followed the Norman conquest of England, the Bishop of Llandaff and Bishop of St David's both claimed Llandeilo for their respective dioceses.
 By the early 12th century, Llandeilo came under the patronage of the Bishopric of St David's, an ecclesiastic borough that became responsible for the affairs of the town including its development as an important medieval market centre to an extensive agricultural hinterland.
 Until the middle of the 20th century, a fair called St. Teilo's Fair, which had been authorised initially by Edward I of England in 1291, was held annually in the churchyard.
 Some of the agricultural produce and other goods offered for sale are recorded to have been displayed on the tombstones.

-The town was put to the torch during Owain Glyndwr's march through the Tywi Valley in July 1403.
+The town was put to the torch during Owain Glyndŵr's march through the Tywi Valley in July 1403.
 Nearby Carreg Cennen Castle was besieged by Yorkist forces in 1461 during the Wars of the Roses and partially demolished.

 Early modern period to the present

 At the Reformation, the town was at the centre of the parish known as Llandeilo Fawr.
 It was in the Diocese of St Davids and part of the archdeaconry of Carmarthen.
 In 1560, the bishop of St Davids recorded the population of Llandeilo Fawr as 620 households (perhaps amounting to 2,790 people), many of whom would have lived in Llandeilo itself.

-In the middle of the seventeenth century, Llandeilo was in the area of influence of the royalist general Sir Henry Vaughan.
+In the middle of the 17th century, Llandeilo was in the area of influence of the royalist general Sir Henry Vaughan.
 A royalist skirmish took place in the town in April 1648, defeating elements of the New Model Army.

 In 1887, John Bartholomew's Gazetteer of the British Isles described Llandeilo as having a population of 1,533.
 He observed that “the principal trade of the town is in corn and flour; the other industries include woollen cloth mills, timber and saw mills, and tanneries”.